barrosoman/lexa/README.md

 <p align="center"><i>gcc -o lexa src/parser.c src/scanner.c</i></p>

 ## :rocket: Running
-If you already followed the steps provided in the previous section, then you are ready to run our parser, for that run the following lin **(in the same directory in which the Makefile is)**.
+If you already followed the steps provided in the previous section, then you are ready to run our parser, for that run the following line.

 <p align="center"><i>./lexa {input}</i></p>